 Temple Rome Undergraduate Summer

-Temple University Rome's six-week summer session is comprised of undergraduate courses in a variety of disciplines: art, art history, business, criminal justice, dance, environmental and earth sciences, GenEd (Arts, Science and Technology), Greek and Roman classics, history, Italian language, media studies and production, and political science.
+Temple University Rome's six-week summer session is comprised of undergraduate courses in a variety of disciplines.
+In summer 2017, these disciplines include: anthropology, art, art history, business, criminal justice, dance, English, GenEd (Arts, Science and Technology, and Human Behavior), Greek and Roman classics, history, and Italian language.
 Internships are also available.
 Undergraduate credit available.

 Temple Rome Graduate Summer